OceanPak/Counting-Sheep-Pixel-Animation/README.md

 This is my final project for our Year 11 MYP CS course.

 ### Description
 The idea was to create a product to fit the user's preferences.
 My user just stated he wanted a peaceful animation, so I took a creative twist to it, and made a "Counting Sheep" animation.
-I took the chance to learn animating with Sprites in Java.
+I took the chance to learn animating with Sprites in Java, as well as looking into UI/UX functionalities.

 ### Screenshots
 Default Screen: